ttompk/als/readme.md

 ### Death

 Death, the target variable, was present for only those subjects whom died during a clinical trial.
+This feature severely limited the amount of data available for analysis.

 ## Feature Engineering
 ###

 ## The model
 Several models were evaluated.